 About

 I am a Ph.D.
 Candidate in the Department of Political Science at the University of Toronto and an Associate at the Centre for the Study of Global Japan.
 I specialize in the fields of comparative politics and public policy.
-My dissertation project seeks to clarify the populist threat to democracies through a comparative perspective of political parties and policy processes in advanced industrial democracies.
-Using a mix of quantitative empirical analyses and elite interviews, I show how two facets of the party organization—the local party on the ground and the central body shaping policy and legislative processes—provide resilience against the populist threat.
+My dissertation project seeks to explain the success of populism in established democracies through a comparative perspective of political parties and policy processes.
+Using a mix of quantitative empirical analyses and elite interviews, I show how two facets of party organizational strength—the local party on the ground and the central body involved in policy and legislative processes—explain the electoral and policy outcomes of populism.

 I possess in-depth contextual knowledge of Japan and East Asia more broadly and am fluent in three languages (English, Mandarin Chinese, and Japanese).
 I graduated with an M.A. in Regional Studies: East Asia from Columbia University and a B.A.
 (Hons) in Japanese Studies and Economics from the National University of Singapore.